 3. Staff or employee

-You can also directly hire a virtual bookkeeper to provide dedicated service to your business.
+You can also hire a virtual bookkeeper to provide dedicated service to your business.
 The position can either be full-time or part-time.
 With a dedicated staff, you’ll expect the virtual bookkeeper to focus on handling your accounts and record-keeping tasks.

 How to choose a virtual bookkeeper?